slbruce/openshift_aws_disconnected/README.md

 ### Terraform permissions
 Following the security principle of least-privileges it is recommended to give the terraform user only the permissions that it needs.
 By running terraform in the `user_permissions` directory a number of policies will be created that can be added to the terraform user.
 Obviously the user itself needs to have permissions to add policies (which can't be done from terraform itself for obvious reasons).

-These are the permissions that need to be added to added:
+These are the permissions that need to be added:

 ``` json
 {